-The certification process is a non-statutory process undertaken by the River Engineering section of Environment Canterbury.
+The certification process is a non-statutory process undertaken by the Rivers, Parks and Survey section of Environment Canterbury.
+The process for certification is as set out in the following diagram.

-The process certifies the work plan is in accordance with this Code of Practice.
+The process certifies that the work plan is in accordance with this Code of Practice.
 Conditions are not able to be imposed on the work plan via the certification process.